 Mr. Maldonado serves as the lead attorney representing the class of students who require special education services in New York City.
 In this role, he negotiates and coordinates with the New York City Department of Education, the New York State Education Department, colleges and universities, outside consultants and his co-counsel on (a) the development and implementation of a data management and reporting system that can accurately and efficiently track the defendants’ compliance with the judgment and orders requiring the timely provision of appropriate mandated special education services and (b) the training, recruitment and retention of the teachers and professionals needed to provide these mandated services.

 Commercial Division Advisory Council

-Board of Directors of the New York Bar Foundation
+Board of Directors of the American Museum of Natural History

 Vice President of the Board of Directors of United Neighborhood Houses of New York, Inc.